 "And your father?"

 "Home.
 But they fight a lot.
-Yelling and screaming..." he said.
+Lots of yelling and screaming", he said.

 "Maybe you should have gone to the gym and hit the heavy bag?
 Better than getting high-"

 I called the school counselor.
-Rose was a really nice person who genuinely cared about the kids.
-After I described what had happened she told me to bring B up to her office right away.
+Rose was a nice person who genuinely cared about the kids.
+After I described what'd happened, she told me to bring B up to her office right away.

-B was comfortable enough with me and on our way up to see Rose who was located in another building and up three flights of stairs, he quietly asked a little bit about her.
+B was comfortable enough with me, and on our way up to see Rose, who was located in another building and up three flights, he quietly asked me about her.
 I told him she was a very kind and caring person who would try to help him and his family.
 We walked the remainder of the way in silence.

-Once in her office, Rose asked B quite a few questions and after warming to her he became a willing participant.
-After two hours we had all decided that getting his mother professional help was best and that his return home was a good thing too.
-We all agreed that getting high was not a good way to deal with anything and that a good workout at the gym would be best for him when he felt the need to unleash.
+Once in her office, Rose asked B quite a few questions, and after warming to her, he became a willing participant.
+After two hours, the three of us agreed that getting his mother professional help was a good decision and that his return home was a good thing too.
+B agreed with us that getting high was not the best way to deal with difficult situations and that a good workout at the gym would be best for him when he felt the need to blow off some steam.

-B's mother was hospitalized for several weeks and B and his father visited her daily.
-They all were in counseling to help them deal with the issues they had been attempting to process on their own and as a result they were starting to do better as a family.
+B's mother was hospitalized for several weeks and B and his father visited her every day.
+They were all in counseling to help them deal with the issues they'd been attempting to process on their own and as a result, they were starting to do better as a family.

-It's been many years since I taught at that school and I haven't seen B since.
-I only hope that today B still answers "How's everything?" with "Not bad..." because that would mean that things are really okay...
+It's been many years since I taught at that school (2006), and I haven't seen B since.
+I only hope that today B still answers "How's everything?" with "Not bad…", because that would mean that things are okay…